braze-inc/braze-docs/_docs/_api/objects_filters/messaging/windows_objects.md

 ---
-nav_title: "Windows Objects"
+nav_title: "Windows Object"
+article_title: Windows Object
 page_order: 14
 page_type: reference

-channel: Push
+channel: push
 platform:
-  - API
   - Windows Universal
-tool:
-  - Campaigns
-  - Canvas

 description: "This article lists and explains the different Windows objects used at Braze."

 ---
-# Windows Objects
+# Windows Object Specification

 These objects are used to define or request information related to Windows Phone 8 Push and Windows Universal Push content.